Online Police Reports

 The COVID-19 pandemic created the opportunity to expand online reporting and offer an alternative method for filing certain non-emergent police reports.
 If you are unable to report online, or prefer contacting by phone, please call the non-emergency number of Central Dispatch at (231) 922-4550.

 IF THIS IS AN EMERGENCY, CALL 911.

 Please read all the information on this page before continuing to report a complaint online.
-This page gives you instructions needed to file a report online.
-This application is for non-emergency crimes and complaints only.
+This page gives you the instructions needed to file a report online.
+The application is for non-emergency crimes and complaints only.
 Not all reports filed online will be investigated.

-This form should ONLY be used if the following criteria is met:
+This form should ONLY be used if the following criteria are met:

 - This is not an emergency and is not an in-progress event.

 - The incident occurred within the city limits of the City of Traverse City.
 (Map of the City Limits)

 - Lost property.